-If you were previously registered in New Zealand, but your registration was cancelled, you may be able to be restored.
-Restoration will reinstate the registration you held before you were cancelled.
+If you were previously registered in New Zealand, and your registration was cancelled, you may be able to be restored.
+You will be restored to the scope of practice (or scopes of practice) you held before you were cancelled.

 Can I be restored to the medical register?

 In some circumstances, yes.
-Under the Health Practitioners Competence Assurance Act (HPCAA) 2003, we may restore you to the register if you:
+We can restore you to the register if you:

-- are not subject to any pending disciplinary proceedings
+- are not subject to any pending disciplinary proceedings; and

-- are not subject to an order under s101(1)(a) of the Act (relating to an order of the Health Practitioners Disciplinary Tribunal that your registration be cancelled).
+- are not subject to an order under s101(1)(a) of the HPCAA (relating to an order of the Health Practitioners Disciplinary Tribunal that your registration be cancelled).